Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

     1. Go to the Home page on a desktop.
     2. Confirm carousel is visible and images scroll correctly.
     3. Check that header, carousel and footer take up the full viewport.
-    3. Reduce screen size to confirm images change when reduced to tablet size.
+    3. Reduce screen size to confirm images change when reduced to tablet and mobile size.
     4. Reduce and enlarge size of window to confirm that "Shop Now" call to action button responds correctly.
     5. Click Hero Carousel controls to ensure they work on all screen sizes.
     6. Hover over "Shop Now" call to action button to confirm colour transition is correct.